liferay/lexicon-site/src/pages/docs/designPrinciples/writingstyle.md

 <div class="page-description">{$page.description}</div>

 Words give meaning to your meticulously designed product.
-Without the proper messaging for your product’s navigation and functionality, uncertainty creeps into your user’s minds.
+Without the proper messaging for your product’s navigation and functionality, uncertainty creeps into your users minds.
 The messages and naming conventions you use throughout your product complement its design.
 No matter how well-constructed your design, poor messaging can doom your product’s effectiveness.
 Clarity, confidence, and consistency in messaging promotes product reliability.

 ### Be Clear

 Longer messaging is not always more helpful.
-Be concise; understand your user’s needs in a given situation and provide them with just enough information to be successful.
+Be concise; understand your user’s needs in a given situation, and provide them with just enough information to be successful.
 If an interaction is obvious, don’t add messaging.
 A wordy product is an eyesore.

 <table>
     <thead>